Hedius/clickhouse-backup/README.md

 ```
 Usage: clickhouse-backup restore [OPTIONS]

   Generate the restore command for the given backup.
+Use the command in
-You can use the output of
+  clickhouse-client to restore the backup.
+You can use the output of the list
-  the list command to view available backups.
+  command to view available backups.

 Options:
   -f, --file TEXT  The file to restore.
 Name has to fully match!  [required]